strongloop/loopback-boot/README.md

 LoopBack Boot is a convention-based bootstrapper for LoopBack applications.

-**For full documentation, see the official StrongLoop documentation**:
+**For full documentation, see the official StrongLoop documentation:**

  * [Creating a LoopBack application](http://docs.strongloop.com/display/DOC/Creating+a+LoopBack+application)

 ## Installation